AndreCox/next-gen/README.md

 2. 📱 Fully cross platform, you can create your web app, then deploy to both IOS and Android
 3. 🪶 Comes with Tailwindcss by default; no more thinking up css class names while still being lightweight
 4. 📄 Github Pages support, simply push your code and your website will be automatically deployed.
-5. ⏭️ NEW!
-Next Js seriously makes development way easier.
+5. ⏭️ Next Js seriously makes development way easier.
 The major update from previous template.
 6. 🖥️ NEW!
 Tauri Support Build for Windows Mac and Linux

 # How to use